Lu-Yi-Hsun/readtest/docs/source/index.rst

-.. yy documentation master file, created by sphinx-quickstart on Sun Nov  5 01:47:08 2017.
+.. tt documentation master file, created by sphinx-quickstart on Sun Nov  5 02:36:41 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to yy's documentation!
+Welcome tsso tt's documentation!
 ==============================

 .. toctree::